-The Baldwin County School District does not discriminate on the basis of race, color, religion, national origin, genetics, disability, sex, sexual orientation, or gender identity in its employment practices, student programs and dealings with the public.
+The Baldwin County School District does not discriminate on the basis of race, color, religion, national origin, genetics, disability, or sex in its employment practices, student programs and dealings with the public.
 It is the policy of the Board of Education to comply fully with the requirements of Title IX, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act and all accompanying regulations.